 At Perma-Pier, we pride ourselves on being honest and adaptable throughout the foundation repair process.
 We care about the efficiency and strength of your property additions and we would be happy to provide a free evaluation of your foundation – should the need arise for a repair prior to future work.

 It’s vital that any foundation problems are repaired before renovations or you risk problems down the road.
-We serve Texas properties throughout the state, including the areas of San Antonio, Houston, Austin, and Dallas-Fort Worth.
+We serve Texas properties throughout the state, including the areas of San Antonio, Houston, Austin, Dallas, & Fort Fort Worth.
 Schedule your free evaluation today.